CompNet/SeriesNetDynMatch/README.md

    * [`igraph`](http://igraph.org/r/) (tested with version 1.0.1).
    * [`alluvial`](https://cran.r-project.org/web/packages/alluvial/index.html) (tested with version 0.1-2)
 3. Download this project from GitHub and unzip the archive.
-4. Download the data from FigShare and unzip in the data folder, so as to match the existing folder structure.
+4. Download the data from FigShare (see Section _Data_) and unzip in the data folder, so as to match the existing folder structure.

 # Use